tripadvisor tripadvisor tripadvisor

 The last stop of our Golf Cart tour is the catacombs San Sebastiano (Saint Sebastian), where you can truly experience the spirit of the Jubilee.
 Already used as a pagan burial site, the Catacombs of St Sebastian were transformed into a Christian necropolis towards the end of the 2nd Century, dedicated to St Peter and St Paul.
 Your guide will drop you off at the entrance and you’ll visit the site on a tour (not private but small group) led by a guide provided by the catacombs.

-This Jubilee tour in Golf Cart ends in the historical center, where you’ll be dropped off at your hotel or anywhere else you like.
+To conclude this Jubilee Golf Cart tour in the historical center, where you’ll be dropped off at your hotel or anywhere else you like.

 Entry tickets included.